marketlubeDev/flustre/Flustre-server/ENV_SETUP.md

 ## Backend Environment Variables (.env)

-Create a `.env` file in the `Sukalmart_server` directory with the following variables:
+Create a `.env` file in the `flustre_server` directory with the following variables:

 ### Required Variables